 The last tenancy for an Anzac Cottage commenced in October 1978.
 By 1983 all but one cottage had been sold.
-109 Evelyn was sold into private ownership in 1964.
-In 2007 the house was raised and built in underneath and a deck added.
+107 Evelyn Street was sold into private ownership in 1962.
+Alterations and additions were made in 1992.

 The Anzac Cottages Trust was wound up in 2000.
 The fund from the sales of land and cottages was distributed to six charitable institutions providing housing for veterans and used to construct, repair or improve rental units.
 In 2000 Strathearn in Alderley, the last Anzac Cottage constructed on donated land and administered by the Public Trustee was sold.
 It was listed on the Queensland Heritage Register in February 2007.